AdamPaternostro/Azure-Sample-ARM-Template-Architecture/README.md

 # Azure-Sample-ARM-Template-Architecture
 Shows how to build a set of linked templates with conditions, loops, array and complex parameters.
-The templates have been developed as a set of nested templates that allows for team collaboration on the templates.
+The templates have been developed as a set of nested templates that allows for team collaboration on the templates (having one large template get very hard to manage).
 You can author and test each linked (nested) template individually and then after successfully testing, incorporate the template into the master template.
 This template allows for the parameters files to the updated to add new VMs, subnets and nsgs.

 ## How to run